Understanding the Scope

 Radiation & False Positives

-False positives are also frequent: over 10 years of annual screening, 50–60 % of women experience at least one false alarm, leading to anxiety, extra imaging, and sometimes unnecessary biopsies. ⁵
+False positives are common.
+Over ten years of annual screening, 50–60% of women will receive at least one false alarm.
+These results often lead to more imaging, biopsies, and significant anxiety.⁵

 Absolute vs Relative Risk Reduction

-Thus, while mammography can save lives, the magnitude of benefit is modest, and must be weighed against overdiagnosis, radiation, and psychosocial harm.
+Mammography can save lives.
+However, the overall benefit is modest.
+It must be weighed against overdiagnosis, radiation exposure, and emotional impact.

 Alternative & Adjunctive Screening Options